 Through two-dimensional digital photography and three-dimensional ceramic objects, I explore and challenge the fluid relationship between documentation and dimensional objects.
-I create contemplative ceramic objects and use the photographic lens to visually interrogate them.
-The installations that I create use the insight of the lens to rediscover the materially of the ceramic objects.
+I create contemplative ceramic objects and use the photographic lens to interrogate them visually.
+The installations that I create use the insight of the lens to rediscover the materiality of the ceramic objects.

 Shifting between three-dimensional clay and two-dimensional photography allows an exchange to take place.
-In this process of exchange, the ceramic object and its identity are blurred.
+In this exchange process, the ceramic object and its identity are blurred.
 The original object is not quite here nor there.
-In these fluid moments of exchange, both ceramics and photography are brought into question.
+In these fluid moments of exchange, both ceramics and photography are questioned.
 What is captured in the making of an object?
 What is captured in an image?
 The qualities of objects and images are in constant flux as they transform from one to another and back again.
 This interrogation of object and image leads to questions of identity as the artwork’s materiality flickers between presence and absence.